 Account Holder – Person who has login access to the TIP tool.
 The Account Holder always has the Admin Role for the Account if there is only one for the Account.
 Payments are only possible from Account Holders, but temporary and limited access can be given by the Admin Role to others whitelisted for the account.
 The Admin Role can be moved to whoever is responsible for payments where there are multiple Account Holders.

-Admin Panel – Allows Admin Role to modify setting for a given Account.
+Admin Panel – Allows Admin Role to modify settings for a given Account.
 A prosecutor with multiple client accounts will have separate Admin Panels for each and can switch context between them.

 Admin Role – The Role of the Account Holder that has login access to the account.
 For paid tiers, this individual has entered payment information.
 Admin rights for the Account are held by the Admin Role.
 There can be multiple individuals with Admin Roles on the Account.